Algorithmic Operations: Lessons from Bandit Algorithms

 The distinction relevant for our discussion is that causal modeling requires exploration.
 Exploratory or experimental actions are strict requirements for any system with a meaningful impact on its environment.

-Since it is typical for actions to impact the environment, we will assume causal modeling is the goal from here on. ↩
+Since it is typical for actions to impact the environment, we will assume causal modeling is the goal from here on.
+For more information on the distinction between predictive (or ‘associative’) and causal modeling, see this note on Judea Pearl’s Causal Hierarchy. ↩

 -